eclendenning-va/health-apis-data-query/configuration.md

 mranderson.url ............................
 URL of the Mr. Anderson Service
                                             E.g. https://mr-anderson.example.com:8088

-# Healh and Status
-health-check.medication-id ................
-Public ID of a medication record used for connectivity
-                                            checks for the whole system

 # Public Information
 argonaut.url ..............................
 The public URL for Argonaut Data Query
                                             E.g. https://api.va.gov/services/argonaut/v0